Change Started

 Wrapping Up

 It is time that these startups are encouraged for them to grow quickly and create a larger impact.
-A conducive ecosystem needs to be created which ensures a sustained support system by enabling them with investments, industry partnerships, and favorable policymaking.
-The solutions have a potential that can permanently solve India’s crop stubble burning problem.
+A conducive ecosystem needs to be created that ensures a sustained support system by enabling them with investments, industry partnerships, and favorable policymaking.

 changeadmin